 The Lemon Project: A Journey of Reconciliation's undergraduate and graduate student volunteer group is called The Lemon Project Society.

-We are accepting applications for new members of The Lemon Project Society.
-Applications are due by February 28, 2020.
-Apply here.
+We are currently accepting applications for new members of The Lemon Project Society.
+Click here to access the application for Spring 2021.
+Applications are due March 3, 2021.

 The Lemon Project Society is a student volunteer organization that: